Chapter Eight: Thornton v. Hadfield

 In the same letter, Thornton reiterated how he was putting Hadfield in his place.
 "Since your departure I have been occasionally engaged in making correct drawings for the Superintendent of the Capitol in which it will be impossible to make any mistake.
 In this I have paid great attention even to the minutiae, lest difficulties might be made where in reality none ever existed."

 When Thornton wrote that, White had found that the plans had been sent to the War Office.
 In his letter to Thornton, he described them as "your," that is Thornton's, plans.
 That raises the question: Had Thornton suddenly made his prize winning design the operable plan?
 But in the same letter, White referred to the plan ''adopted by the president" which was essentially the phrase his colleagues used when warning Thornton not to make any changes.
+White was merely flattering Thornton's evident commitment to the "roll of papers" which was not a phrase Thornton would use to describe the elevation he would eventually draw to recapture the essence of his award winning design.

 He probably sent White the same plans, or copies of them, that Hoban took to Philadelphia to show the president in November.
 In a February letter to White, Thornton promised to send other drawings to White and assured him "I have taken great pains with them and I hope I shall have no further trouble."(12) There is no evidence that he sent more drawings.